asdasde/market_models/README.md

 market_models
 ==============================

-Modeling competitor quotes (primary Casco) using xgboost and quantile regression.
+Modeling competitor quotes (prima.ry Casco) using xgboost and quantile regression.

+All the scripts from src/ are meant to runned from it so current workting directory should be src.

 Project Organization
 ------------